 If your parents were approved for a Federal Direct Parent Plus Loan during the fall/spring academic year but are denied the Federal Plus Loan for summer, you are eligible to receive the additional Direct Unsubsidized Loan based on your summer grade level.

-All Parent PLUS loan borrowers must complete a new Directs PLUS Loan for parents application for the summer term; select period 5/19–8/19.
+All Parent PLUS Loan borrowers must complete a new Directs PLUS Loan for parents application for the summer term; select period 5/21–8/21.
 After your parent submits all required application materials, and upon notification of credit approval and the completion of a promissory note, we will add the loan to your summer financial aid award.

 If your parents were approved for a Federal Direct Parent Plus Loan during the fall/spring academic year, but are denied the Federal Plus Loan for summer, you are eligible to apply for an additional Direct Unsubsidized Loan based on your summer grade level.

 The Cost of Attendance (COA) is an estimate of your educational expenses for a given period of enrollment.
 It is the cornerstone of establishing your financial need, and it sets a limit on the total aid that you may receive.
-The Cost of Attendance includes both direct and indirect costs, such as tuition and fees, books and supplies, room and board, transportation, and personal expenses.
+The COA includes both direct and indirect costs, such as tuition and fees, books and supplies, room and board, transportation, and personal expenses.

 When a student withdraws from all courses, regardless of the reason, the student may no longer be eligible for the full amount of Title IV funds originally awarded.
 This is called Return to Title IV (R2T4).
 The calculation of Return of Title IV funds is based on published schedules and the date that you drop all classes during a summer session.